BlossomMirrors/titanoboa/README.md

 A [bootc](https://github.com/bootc-dev/bootc) installer designed to install an image as quickly as possible.
 Handles a live user session and then hands off to Anaconda or Readymade for installation.

-## Mission
+## What is this?

-This is an experiment to see how far we can get building our own ISOs.
+This is the secret sauce in building our own ISOs.
 The objective is to:

 - Generate a LiveCD so users can try out an image before committing
 - Install the image and flatpaks to a selected disk with minimal user-input
-- Basically be an MVP for `bootc install`

-## Why?

-Waiting for existing installers to move to cloud native is untenable, let's see if we can remove that external dependency forever. 😈

-## Components

-- LiveCD
+- Be a fully automated system for building live ISOs

 ---

-## End-User Documentation
+## Documentation

 This guide explains how to consume Titanoboa to create a live ISO image of your custom bootc container image.
 The [@ublue-os/bluefin](https://github.com/ublue-os/bluefin) repository is the canonical example of this integration.